wahrwolf/ba-thesis/chapters/500-results.md

 The configurations were:

 ### Prefix Constraints
-The figures \cite{1..4] show the absolute performance per domain for the three scores BLEU, ROUGE-L and METEOR.
+The figures \ref{1..4} show the absolute performance per domain for the three scores BLEU, ROUGE-L and METEOR.
 All figures show two graphs with four groups of two bar diagrams each.
 The top graph shows the absolute score for the language pair German-English and the bottom graph for Czech-English.
 The first bar in each group represents the performance without prefix constraints and the second bar with prefix constraints.

 #### BLEU
-(Fig \cite{})
-In both diagrams the domain data sets show similar performance scores within the groups, but the performance per domain varied between 8% and 31% points for then German-English pair and between 15% and 41% for the Czech-English pair.
+In both diagrams (Fig \ref{}) the domain data sets show similar performance scores within the groups, but the performance per domain varied between 8% and 31% points for then German-English pair and between 15% and 41% for the Czech-English pair.
 The median scores for the German-English pair were 31% for ECB, 20% for EMEA, 8% for Europarl and 18.5% for the mixed data set.
 In the Czech-English pair the model scored a median 40% over ECB, 20.5% for EMEA, 15% for 23.5% the mixed set.

 #### Rouge
-(Fig \cite{})
-The scores are similar for all domains except EMEA.
+The scores (Fig \ref{}) are similar for all domains except EMEA.
 They rank for German-English between 25% and 54%, and between 34% and 65% in Czech-English.
 The median score for ECB in German-English is 53%, for Czech-English 63.5%, and Europarl 25% for German-English and 33.5% for Czech-English.
 In the EMEA domain the German-English with prefix constrains scored 42.62% and without 45.25%.
 In Czech-English the model with prefix-constraints scored 41.07% and the model without 43.69%.
 The mixed data set  had a score of 38% in German-English and 45% in Czech-English

 #### METEOR
-(Fig \cite{})
-The scores are similar across all domains and language pairs, except ECB.
+The scores (Fig \cite{}) are similar across all domains and language pairs, except ECB.
 In Czech-English the scores range between 18.5% (EMEA) , 17% (Europarl), 20% (mixed) and 30% in ECB The ECB in German-English achieved 25% where both EMEA and mixed scored 18%.
 The Europarl reached 14.5%

 ### Language Pairs
-The figure \cite{} shows three graphs with each four groups of two bars.
+The figure \ref{} shows three graphs with each four groups of two bars.
 Each graph represents the relative improvement of one metric measured over a model trained without prefix constraints to the model trained with prefix constraints.
 The grouped bars represent the language pairs, where the first bar is German-English and the second pair represents Czech-English.